 1.3.1.
-Rehabilitation and upgrading of existing level 2 water supply systems to level 3 in Sibutu Island Implementation timeframe: Y2Q1 - Y3Q4
+Rehabilitation and upgrading of existing level 2 water supply systems to level 3 in Sibutu Island

-The activity will be executed by UNIDO based on the guidance from the hydrological modelling (A.1.1.1.) and detailed technical design (A.1.1.3.), through a service provider contracted via an open international tender..
+The activity will be executed by UNIDO based on the guidance from the hydrological modelling (A.1.1.1.) and detailed technical design (A.1.1.3.), through a service provider contracted via an open international tender.